wpendl99/.github/profile/css/selectors/selectors.md

 </body>
 ```

 By default every browser defines a base set of styles that it applies to all HTML.
-This varies slightly from browser to browser, but for the most part our document would render like this using the base document styles.
+This varies slightly from browser to browser, but for the most part our document would render like this using the base browser styles.

 ![CSS selectors base](cssSelectorBase.jpg)